Data Product discovery¶

 On clicking a Data Product, an interface is opened that provides an overview of the Data Product.
 In the following section, each part of the Data Product Hub interface is explained in detail.

-Additionally, a button showcasing conformance with defined Accuracy, Completeness, Freshness, Schema, Uniqueness, and Validity constraints is displayed.
+Additionally, a button showcasing conformance with defined Accuracy, Completeness, Freshness, Schema, Uniqueness, and Validity quality checks is displayed.

 Details on the top right of the data product details page include: